The real reasons we have drug shortages

 To recall a day when petrol was in short supply across Australia, you’d have to stretch your memory back to the 1973-74 oil crisis.
 You would have to go even further back, to 6 July 1942, to relive the moment when tea was rationed in this country.

-In a prosperous, free market economy, the widespread rationing of consumables is unheard of outside of during world wars, catastrophic natural disasters or diplomatic standoffs.
+In a prosperous, free market economy, the widespread rationing of consumables is unheard of outside of world wars, catastrophic natural disasters or diplomatic standoffs.

 So it is very unusual for our national supply of bananas, Weet-bix or iPhones to be compromised.
 Yet shortages of essential pharmaceuticals have become chronic and unpredictable over the past decade.